top of page

 • advice to take home with you.

-This initial consultation costs £75
+This initial consultation costs £60

-All sessions after this cost £60 (or £65 in my Aylesbury clinic) and usually take 50-60 minutes.
-It is recommended that your dog has three initial treatments within a 3-6 week period.
+All sessions after this cost £50 (or £55 in my Aylesbury clinic) and usually take 50-60 minutes.
+It is recommended that your dog has three initial treatments within a 3-4 week period.
 At the start of every session we chat about any changes you have noticed, any concerns you have and tackle any of your questions.

-After three sessions we will discuss next steps and I will produce a report for your vet on my findings.
+After three sessions we discuss next steps and I will produce a report for your vet on my findings.

 Remember I need vet consent to treat.
 If I am treating an injury or a diagnosed condition you may be able to claim the costs of treatment back from your pet insurance and a call to them to check this option would be recommended.